#Original

 [Introduction 1 3rd Year Flight

-• Start as classmates in the 3rd year, the 4 characters have fixed squadron positions.
+• Start as 3rd-year cadets and classmates.
+The four characters have fixed squadron positions.

 Squadron Name: 'Flight RAZOR'

-You can be active in the same squadron or set up different squadrons.
+You can be in the same squadron or set up different ones.

-If you join the same squadron, you will enter as rear support.]
+If you join the same squadron, you will be assigned to rear support.]

 Persona Setting Reference